produkt-manager/focusstacking/README.md

 - Gradients: The darker the pixels the sharper the particular area of a blurred photo is.
 In order to find the gradients a gradient map is created, vy means of calculating the laplacian of the blurred photo.
 - Creation of the stacked photo: In order to create the final photo, each pixel [x,y] in the output image consists of the pixel [x,y] from all input images that consits of the largest gradient [x,y].

+## Concept and Test

+The following notebook uses the Wolfram Language, and the documentation of the Wolfram Language in order to test the focus stacking algorithms, and lay the foundation for a concept https://github.com/produkt-manager/focusstacking/blob/main/Focus_Staking%20Test_Contest.pdf.

+As you see in this notebook, the following process is able to produce a sharp stacked image out of a list of images that differ in focus plane.

+* Take a focus stack that includes several images with variations in the focus plane.
+* Align each image in the stack to one reference image within the stack.
+* Calculate which parts of each image are in-focus and assign per-pixel weights that represent these parts.
+* Calculate the image average of these areas and combine these parts info one image.

+To identify in-focus pixels in an image, the local sharpness is calculated using the Laplacian operator.
+The size of the operator directly indicates the sharpness of the pixels (the higher, the sharper).
+Gaussian blur is then added to make sure that nearby pixels have similar weights.
+Then each image and pixel the Laplacian is multiplied with the Gaussian blur.
+The result is added, and finally divided by the sum of weights.

+Depending on the inbound images, the resulting image may include image errors, and therefore the process requires postprocessing steps.

+# Implementation

 Copyright 2022 Andreas Rudolph, and is released under the Apache 2.0 license (see license file).